Gnashq/Gnashq.github.io/_pages/about.md

 - *02.2025*, Fault-Ride Through Control of Grid-Forming Inverter-Based Resources, National Energy System Operator (NESO)

 # 🦔 Services
+- Reviewer of IEEE Transactions on Power Electronics
+- Reviewer of IEEE Transactions on Smart Grid
+- Reviewer of IEEE Transactions on Industrial Electronics
+- Reviewer of IEEE Transactions on Power Delivery
-- Reviewer of IEEE Transactions on Power Electronics, Smart Grid, Industrial Electronics, Power Delivery, Industrial Informatics
+- Reviewer of IEEE Transactions on Industrial Informatics
+- Reviewer of IEEE Journal of Emerging and Selected Topics in Power Electronics
 - Reviewer of Protection and Control of Modern Power Systems
 - Reviewer of Journal of Modern Power Systems and Clean Energy